GeyserMC/Geyser/README.md

 - Clickable links in chat
 - Glowing effect
 - Custom armor stand poses
+- The structure block is supported as best as possible, but loading is funky and mirroring behaves completely different between the two versions

 ## Compiling
 1. Clone the repo to your computer